Bicton, Devon: Bicton Park Botanical Gardens

-The four glasshouses at Bicton Gardens were designed to re-create the natural environment of plants from different continents.
-The Palm House was built in the 1820s to a curvilinear design, using 18,000 small glass panes in thin iron glazing bars.
-The Tropical House is the home of the Bicton orchid (Lemboglossum bictoniense), named after the Park where it first bloomed in 1836.
-The Arid House features cacti and other succulents growing in a naturalistic desert landscape.
+The glasshouses were designed to recreate plant environments from different climatic regions.
+The Palm House, constructed in the 1820s, is an early example of curvilinear glasshouse design, using large numbers of small panes set in slender iron glazing bars.
+The Tropical House contains specimens of exotic plants, including the orchid Lemboglossum bictoniense, first flowered at Bicton in 1836 and named after the estate.
+The Arid House contains collections of cacti and other succulents displayed in a desert-style setting.